paulobmsousa/techblog/_posts/2019-04-30-hello-jekyll.markdown

 ![Hyde][jekyllhyde]

-Of course, a complete course of Jekyll and its advanteges is the better way to learn and practice the use of this very powerfull (and simple) tool.
+Of course, a complete course of Jekyll and its advantages is the better way to learn and practice the use of this very powerful (and simple) tool.

 [jekyll-home]: https://jekyllrb.com/
 [jekyll-site]: https://jekyllrb.com/docs/